econexpert/monitorwebsites/README.md

 File name: *monitorweb02.py*

-This version saves copy of HTML on MongoDb if it detects changes.
+This script saves HTML file copy of the website on MongoDb database, if it detects changes.
 All earlier versions of websites are stored in the database.

+Database settings and saved in the file settings.py

 Need MongoDb account with read/write user login access and pymongo package installed locally to run the script.